Project ethics council - PEC

 Director of The Dubowitz Neuromuscular Centre - University College London

-Francesco Muntoni (Professor in Pediatric Neurology, FRCPCH, FMedSci): Director of the Unit with oversight of both clinical and research activities.
-Key National and International contacts; 230 publications.
+Francesco Muntoni (Professor in Pediatric Neurology, FRCPCH, FMedSci) is Director of the Unit with oversight of both clinical and research activities.

 Marie-Christine Ouillade

-Board of Directors, AFM - Association Française contre les Myopathies - AFM
+President of SMA Europe - Association Française contre les Myopathies - AFM

-Marie-Christine is mother of a girl affected by SMA.
-She is a member of AFM Board of Directors, AFM international committee and TREAT-NMD Project Ethics Council.
+Marie-Christine is the mother of a young lady affected by SMA.
+She is president of SMA Europe an umbrella association of SMA patients organization in Europe She is also a member of AFM Board of Directors, and GENETHON board of directors and the TREAT-NMD Project Ethics Council.

 Christoph Rehmann-Sutter